Category Archives: Horror

 Is it a message movie?

-Good versus evil and containing a definite religious umbrella encompassing the entire film, it is god against the devil, and guess which one wins out?
-To be transparent, this film will undoubtedly offend the staunch religious.
+Good versus evil, with a definite religious umbrella encompassing the entire film, is God against the devil.
+Guess which one wins out?

-Their recent addition to the family, Samuel, is snatched by a mysterious creature appearing in the shape of a witch.
+Their recent addition to the family, Samuel, is snatched by a mysterious creature in the shape of a witch.
 We only see her draped in red as she sneaks into the woods holding the infant.

-The period is unsettling for some reason as is the absolute purity of the family- too good to be true?
-Much of the film is shot in the daytime- unlike many horror films- and this adds to the tension- combined with the creepy musical score- strings are used.
+The period and the absolute purity of the family are unsettling.
+Is it too good to be true?
+Unlike many horror films, much of the film is shot in the daytime, which adds to the tension.

 For instance, do spirits possess animals?
-When Thomasin milks a goat and blood runs out is this supposed to represent female menstruation?
+When Thomasin milks a goat and blood runs out, is this supposed to represent female menstruation?

-A thinking man’s horror film, which is refreshing within the horror genre or any other genre for that matter, The Witch is unorthodox and thought-provoking, which makes it a winner in my book.
+A thinking man’s horror film, which is refreshing within the horror genre or any other genre for that matter, The Witch (2016) is unorthodox and thought-provoking, which makes it a winner in my book.

 The Fog-2005